Hailey-Ross/vorp_motels/README.md

 # VORP_Motels
-Original Motels script for REDEM:RP has been Converted for use with VORP
+Original Motels script for REDEM:RP which is being converted for use with VORP

 This script is provided as is without support.